taniyarajani/Lending-club-loan-default-prediction/README.md

 2. Missing Value Imputation
 3. Build Decision Trees, Random Forest and GBM to predict default
 4. Profit curve analysis to evaluate potential customers to target for maximum profit

+This repository contains the data used, dictionary and the analysis.